HazyResearch/deepdive/examples/spouse_example/postgres/tsv_extractor/README-tsv_extractor-docs.md

 These extractors only works on postgresql.

-NOTE: Please do learn from the application.conf and udf/pgext_* to learn more about the requirements!
+NOTE: Please do learn from the deepdive.conf and udf/pgext_* to learn more about the requirements!

-Extractor Config Format (in application.conf )
+Extractor Config Format (in deepdive.conf )
 ----
 - style: "tsv_extractor"
 - input: "[a sql query]"